kianga722/cnotify/README.md

 # cnotify
-This is a personal project that aims to display concert events curated to my specific interests
+This is a project for personal use that aims to display concert events curated to my specific interests

 [View App](https://cnotify.herokuapp.com)